RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Experiments

 \subsection{Datasets}

-To verify our approach in more complex obstacle avoidance scenarios, we specifically made a dataset pipeline and produced a dataset Robot-obtalcles-panda (ROP) using Pybullet.
+To verify our approach in more complex obstacle avoidance scenarios, we specifically made a dataset pipeline and produced a dataset ROP using PyBullet.
 ROP consists of more than 35 million frames of robot poses and more than 0.14 million obstacle avoidance scenarios.
-Each scene sets challenging obstacle avoidance spheres in random positions.
-This is a highly challenging setup, compared to fixed obstacles in most current work.
+Each scene sets challenging spheres and cube obstacles in random positions.
+This is a highly challenging setup compared to fixed obstacles in most current work.

 This paper proposes the Shared-Tree Informed RRT* algorithm for generating appropriate paths for the dataset, introducing node security defense and shared spanning tree strategies based on Informed RRT*.
 These innovations improve the performance and quality of traditional motion planning algorithms when applied to redundant manipulators.
 Each motion planning problem consists of three components: the obstacle scene, initial pose $CS_{init}$, and target end position $WS_{goal}$.
 Using inverse kinematics, a set of target poses $CS_{goals}$ can be generated.
 A motion planning algorithm then computes a collision-free joint sequence from the initial pose to the target pose.
-The shared spanning tree strategy enables simultaneous search of ${CS_{goals}}$, allowing for reuse of the generated tree and ultimately providing an optimal path for multiple goals, thereby further enhancing both generation efficiency and path quality.
+The shared spanning tree strategy enables a simultaneous search of ${CS_{goals}}$, allowing for reuse of the generated tree and ultimately providing an optimal path for multiple goals, thereby further enhancing both generation efficiency and path quality.
 The node security defense strategy addresses the limitations of traditional algorithms, which often generate paths too close to obstacles, by ensuring the robot avoids collisions and maintains a safe distance from obstacles during movement.
+The dataset and visualizations are available at \url{https://github.com/ACRoboT-buaa/RobotDiffuse}.